Bartley C of E Junior School

 SEND

-Bartley C. E. Junior School SEND Information report 2022-23
+Bartley C OF E Junior School SEND Information report 2023-24

 What is SEND?

 SEND is a special educational need or disability.
 It means that your child has a need that requires additional or different support from the main provision already given in the classroom.
-For instance despite trying a range of approaches in the classroom, your child may still have difficulty with an area of education and is significantly behind the expectations of their year group and that the school is only able to help them progress through extra support.
+For instance, despite trying a range of approaches in the classroom, your child may still have difficulty with an area of education and is significantly behind the expectations of their year group and that the school is only able to help them progress through extra support.
+Or your child may have a physical barrier to learning, such as visual impairment, or a diagnosed condition which requires additional or different support.

 If my child has SEND who will be involved?